Special Educational Needs Information Report

 The SENCO has completed The National SENCO award.

-The school has regular visits from SEN specialist teachers and the Behaviour Support Team who provide advice to staff to support the success and progress of individual pupils.
+The school has regular visits from SEN specialist teachers who provide advice to staff to support the success and progress of individual pupils.

 The NHS Speech and Language Therapist visits weekly to assess and plan support for targeted pupils.
 These programs are then delivered by a member of staff within school.